RyanZomparelli/se_project_spots/README.md

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+Some of the project features are:

+- Semantic HTML5
+- Flexbox
+- Grid
+- Media queries
+- Flat BEM file structure

 **Figma**